roman-milk/roman-milk.github.io/clines-conquer-stringtheory.md

+===

- ****** The Cline's Conquer Time Ch.
-05 ****** byTheTalkMan© Kaitlyn was from a small town, and she had always been the town looker back home.
+Kaitlyn was from a small town, and she had always been the town looker back home.
 Her striking looks and big tits made her the envy of all the other girls in town.
 But now, she was in the big city.
 And she was beginning to realize there was a whole, wide, world out there, and there were women out there that somehow had body's hotter than hers.
 And as much as she hated to admit it, this old lady's body had hers beat by a mile.

  Kaitlyn couldn't take her eyes off of Helena.
 Helena's tits were so big!
 Kaitlyn has some big DD's, but Helena had some fucking blimps on her chest.
 Kaitlyn had never seen such big breasts, and she couldn't approximate their size.
 And they were so perky and firm.
 How could this old lady be so stacked?
 Even this old lady's ass was somehow hotter, rounder and fuller than hers.
 Kaitlyn had always been proud of her top-shelf rear-end.
 But this fucking grandmother, the grandmother of the bride, had an ass that was far hotter, sexier, and more impressive than hers.
 Even her mature cunt looked tight, taut, and youthful.
 Even the tiny strip of silver cunt hair worked for her, somehow making her look even sexier.
 And Kaitlyn had put the hotel's gym to good use, staying fit and firm.
 But this mature slut over double her age had a body more taut and fit than hers.
 Kaitlyn had been the homecoming queen, but she knew that if Helena had somehow wandered in during the ceremony, even at her older age they would have given her the crown instead.